On weakly hyperbolic iterated functions systems: Introduction

 \subsection{Definitions}

-Let $\La$ and $X$ be complete metric spaces and $w:\Lambda \times X \to X$ be a continuous map.
-Such a map is called an \emph{Iterated Function System} (IFS for short).
+{Let $\La$ be a compact metric space and $X$ be a complete metric space}. {A continuous map $w:\Lambda \times X \to X$ is called an \emph{Iterated Function System} (IFS for short)}.
 The space $\Lambda$ is called the \emph{parameter space} and $X$ is called the \emph{phase space}.
 The space $\La^{\N}$ of infinite words with alphabet in $\La$, endowed with the product topology will be denoted by $\Om:=\La^{\N}$.
 Given a fixed parameter $\la\in\La$, we will denote by $w_{\lambda}:X \to X$ the partial map generated by this parameter, which is defined by $w_{\lambda}(x):=w(\lambda,x)$.

-In this paper we shall investigate Iterated Functions Systems with compact parameter spaces.
+In this paper we shall investigate IFS with compact parameter space.

 Let us denote the map $w_{\lambda_{1}...\lambda_{n}}:=w_{\lambda_{1}}\circ ... \circ w_{\lambda_{n}}$, where $(\lambda_{1},...,\lambda_{n})\in\La^{n}$.
 For each $n\in \N$ we denote by $w^{n}$ the IFS from $\Lambda^{n}\times X$ to $X$, given by